backend-development/backend-development-textbook/source/rails_authentication.md

 is quite impressive.
-Think carefully about what services your users are using, and which services might be useful to your app: could you use Dropbox to authenticate, and also to deliver data directly to your users dropbox?
-Would it make sense to use facebook or twitter and also send out messages that way?
-Or are your users very privacy conscious and want to avoid facebook and google?
+Think carefully about what services your users are using, and which services might be useful to your app: could you use Dropbox to authenticate, and also to deliver data directly to your user's dropbox?
+Would it make sense to use Facebook or Twitter and also send out messages that way?
+Or are your users very privacy conscious and want to avoid Facebook and Google?

 ### Providers

 You will need the Gem `omniauth` and additional gems for each provider.
-For example if you want to use both github and stackoverflow for your web app geared towards developers, you would need three gems:
+For example if you want to use both Github and Stackoverflow for your web app geared towards developers, you would need three gems:

 ```